 Leah Sugar Kari, AMR, FHIAS

-Leah Sugar Kari, AMR, FHIAS, is a local licensed life and health insurance agent specializing in showing Medicare eligible people their insurance options.
-Reach Leah for comments at 520-484-3807 or [email protected] (TTY users dial 711).
+Leah Sugar Kari, licensed insurance agent, specializes in showing Medicare eligible people their insurance options.
+Reach Leah for comments at 520-484-3807 (TTY users dial 711) or email [email protected].